 Thailand is obviously the best place in the world to sample Thai food.
-There are many great Thai restaurants in Bangkok from small shophouse establishments to some of the highest rated in Asia.?
-We share our favorite local restaurants with you, where you will find tasty, authenic Thai food at friendly prices.?
+There are many great Thai restaurants in Bangkok from small shophouse establishments to some of the highest-rated in Asia.
+We share our favorite local restaurants with you, where you will find tasty, authentic Thai food at friendly prices.

 Queen of Curry

-Queen of Curry is a small cosy Thai restaurant in Bangkok.
-It?s a few minutes walk from Saphan Taksin BTS Station & Bangkok?s top riverside hotels.
-Despite it?s name it?s not just a curry restaurant but serves up a wide selection of tasty Thai dishes.
+Queen of Curry is a small cozy Thai restaurant in Bangkok.
+Its a few minutes walk from Saphan Taksin BTS Station & Bangkoks top riverside hotels.
+Despite its name, its not just a curry restaurant but serves up a wide selection of tasty Thai dishes.
 The restaurant has a Thai Select certificate from the government, which is only given to restaurants promoting authentic cuisine from Thailand.